swcarpentry/good-enough-practices-in-scientific-computing/index.md

     > means that meaningful longer variable names are no harder to type
     > than terse abbreviations.

-5.  *Make dependencies and requirements explicit.
-(2g)* This is usually done on a per-project rather than per-program basis, i.e., by adding a file called something like `requirements.txt` to the root directory of the project, or by adding a "Getting Started" section to the `README` file.
+5.  ***Make dependencies and requirements explicit.
+(2g)*** This is usually done on a per-project rather than per-program basis, i.e., by adding a file called something like `requirements.txt` to the root directory of the project, or by adding a "Getting Started" section to the `README` file.

-6.  *Do not comment and uncomment sections of code to control a program's behavior (2h)*, since this is error prone and makes it difficult or impossible to automate analyses.
+6.  ***Do not comment and uncomment sections of code to control a program's behavior (2h)***, since this is error prone and makes it difficult or impossible to automate analyses.
 Instead, put if/else statements in the program to control what it does.

-7.  *Provide a simple example or test data set (2i)* that users (including yourself) can run to determine whether the program is working and whether it gives a known correct output for a simple known input.
+7.  ***Provide a simple example or test data set (2i)*** that users (including yourself) can run to determine whether the program is working and whether it gives a known correct output for a simple known input.
     Such a "build and smoke test" is particularly helpful when supposedly-innocent changes are being made to the program, or when it has to run on several different machines, e.g., the developer's laptop and the department's cluster.

-8.  *Submit code to a reputable DOI-issuing repository (2j)* upon submission of paper, just as you do with data.
+8.  ***Submit code to a reputable DOI-issuing repository (2j)*** upon submission of paper, just as you do with data.
 Your software is as much a product of your research as your papers, and should be as easy for people to credit.
 DOIs for software are provided by Figshare[^9] and
     Zenodo[^10].
+Zenodo integrates directly
+    with GitHub.

 ## Collaboration